 Alocasia is normally known as the Kris Plant or Elephant Ear.
 The plant will produce flowers on occasion, however it's not brought for this reason, when it comes to an Alocasia purchase it's all about the foliage.
-The impressive and stunning leaves are arrowhead or shield shaped with large protruding white veins running through them which contrasts incredibly with the rest of the dark green leaf.
+The impressive and stunning leaves are arrowhead or shield shaped with large protruding white veins running through them which contrasts strongly with the rest of the dark green leaf.

 Alocasia is the species and there are many varieties and hybrids, however the only one grown as a house plant is "Polly" or "Amazonica".
 Some people will argue that they are different varieties or hybrids and "Polly" is easier to grow although this isn't really true.
 At least scientifically.
 "Amazonica" was the original and is believed to have started appearing in homes in the 1950s, a few years later along came "Poly" (groan), when a smaller variation of "Amazonica" was found.
-The name "Poly" was changed to "Polly" for commercial (and obvious) marketing reasons by nurserymen when the plants appeal increased and started to be sold as a house plant.
+The name "Poly" was changed to "Polly" for commercial (and obvious) marketing reasons by nurserymen and sellers when the plants appeal increased and started to be sold as a house plant.
 Should you grow the two plants side by side the only difference you will find is "Polly" tends to be smaller than "Amazonica".

 Alocasia can be quite difficult to keep alive as it will not accept sub standard care or incorrect conditions for very long

 Another issue is that some plants (if permitted to) enter into a dormant state and will die back during Winter.
-Although it comes back in Spring it can disappoint people to have a house plant which is not "there" for the whole year.
+Although it normally comes back in Spring it can disappoint people to have a house plant which is not "there" for the whole year.
 Both of these issues can be dealt with and we are going to tell you how.
-So if you like the look of Alocasia, don't be afraid to get one!
+So if you like the look of Alocasia, don't be too afraid to get one!